datagrok-ai/public/help/datagrok/solutions/domains/chem/chem.md

 :::

-The **Matched Molecular Pairs** ("MMP") tool uses the data in your dataset to calculate the mean difference in activity or property resulting from a fragment substitution.
-It then presents the results as a set of tables and visualizations.
+The **Matched Molecular Pairs** ("MMP") tool automatically identifies matched molecule pairs in your dataset and calculates the difference in property or activity values between them.
+The mean change in property or activity values across your dataset represents the expected size of the change when the transformation is applied to a molecule.

-With **MMP**, you can:
+The results of the MMP analysis are presented in a series of tables and visualizations, allowing you to:

 * View fragments and substitutions in your dataset
 * Analyze the effect of specific fragments on the chosen activity or property of a lead compound
-* Generate new molecules based on the modifications present in your dataset and view their predicted properties and activities.
+* Generate new molecules based on the transformations present in your dataset and view their predicted properties and activities.

 <details>
 <summary>How to use</summary>